Boulder-Denver-d3-vis/map-presentation/slides/types.md

 ***

-* Most maps are intended to show geography, but *thematic maps* attach extra information to the geography.
+* Most maps are intended to show geography, but *thematic maps* attach extra information to the display.

 * The first thematic map was created by Jocodus Hondius in 1607.